chaoseng/wg-chaoseng/WHITEPAPER.md

 * [drax](https://github.com/dcos-labs/drax) - DC/OS Resilience Automated Xenodiagnosis tool.
 It helps to test DC/OS deployments by applying a Chaos Monkey-inspired, proactive and invasive testing approach.
 * [Gremlin](https://www.gremlininc.com/)- Chaos-as-a-Service - Gremlin is a platform that offers everything you need to do Chaos Engineering.
 Supports all cloud infrastructure providers, Kubernetes, Docker and host-level chaos engineering.
 Offers an API and control plane.
 * [https://github.com/guardicore/monkey](https://github.com/guardicore/monkey): The Infection Monkey is an open source security tool for testing a data center's resiliency to perimeter breaches and internal server infection.
 The Monkey uses various methods to self propagate across a data center and reports success to a centralized Monkey Island server.
-* [kube-monkey](https://github.com/asobti/kube-monkey) - An implementation of Netflix's Chaos Monkey for Kubernetes clusters.
 * [Litmus](https://github.com/openebs/litmus) -  An open source framework for chaos engine based qualification of Kubernetes environments
 * [MockLab](http://get.mocklab.io/) - API mocking (Service Virtualization) as a service which enables modeling real world faults and delays.
 * [Muxy](https://github.com/mefellows/muxy/) - A chaos testing tool for simulating a real-world distributed system failures.